AlexandreBellanger/BirdsAndFeathers/README.md

 https://www.youtube.com/watch?v=55qUIf3GMss&list=PLKGarocXCE1H9Y21-pxjt5Pt8bW14twa-&pp=iAQB

 # Implemented features:
-- colored feathers
+- 15 colored feathers
   - obtainable by dying feathers
+  - parrots drop matching colored feather
   - can be used in most recipes involving feather
-- feather blocks
+- 16 feather blocks
   - craftable with 9 feathers
   - can be unpacked to retrieve 9 feathers
   - beds can be crafted with feather blocks instead of wool